Kali-Decoder/Kali-Decoder/README.md

 enjoy learning languages and developing some non-existing outcomes to solve real-life problems.
 I’m excited to work on different projects along with the people around me.

-- I’m currently working in a ZOTH Comapny as Full Stack Developer .
+- I’m currently working in a XCavate Comapny as Full Stack Developer .
 -  Would love collaborating on other open-source projects :)